alexkrolick/search-notes/README.md

 - [ ] package as a binary instead of nodejs library
   - [ ] electron app that acts as a container for background processes and wraps CLI
 - [ ] consider re-licensing as something other than basic MIT
+- [ ] some sort of handling for daily notes/bullet journaling

 ## License